1sa4c/document-scanner/README.md

 If you are satisfied with the object detection, you can press 's' to save the region of the image selected or 'esc' to quit.
 A new folder called 'Scanned' is going to be created (if it doesn't already exists) and your scanned file is going to be saved there

 Obs.:
-- If your image is to big it may not fit your screen during the scanning, but the saved file is going to be full
+- If your image is too big it may not fit your screen during the scanning, but the saved file is going to be full
 - More detailed images work better with this algorithm.